What is a Mercedes SAM module

 - Right SAM is in the engine bay.
-Handels right, front lights and the side light, center console storage, lights in the glove box and eyeglass compartment, ashtray and footwell.
-It also handles pumping for the windshield washer nozzle and pumping water for the Headlamp Cleaning System, radiator fan for coolant, the fan for transmission oil cooler, and the circulation pump for the heating system delivery unit.
+Handels right, front lights and the side light, center console storage, lights in the glove box and eyeglass compartment, ashtray, and footwell.
+It also handles pumping for the windshield washer nozzle and pumping water for the Headlamp Cleaning System, the radiator fan for coolant, the fan for the transmission oil cooler, and the circulation pump for the heating system delivery unit.
 Monitors right front brake pad wear sensor, coolant level indicator with windshield washer fluid level indicator and Anti-Theft Alarm, hood switch.
 Low beam communication is handled by the right SAM,

 Top 4 Problems that cause SAM failure